-Our 5th annual poster contest in 2018 included 11 elementary schools in Nashua, NH, and Amherst Middle School in Amherst, NH.
+Our 6th annual poster contest in 2019 included 11 elementary schools in Nashua, NH, Amherst Middle School in Amherst, NH, and Hollis Upper Elementary School.
 The poster contest theme continues to be pollution prevention and cash prizes were awarded for first, second, and third place winners from each school and one grand prize winner.
-The education program reached 38 fifth grade classes in Nashua, totaling about 795 students, and 6 fifth grade classes in Amherst, totaling about 130 students.
+The education program reached 38 fifth grade classes in Nashua, totaling about 819 students, 6 fifth grade classes in Amherst, totaling about 156 students, and 6 classes in Amherst, totaling about 156 students.

-Here is a look at some of the winning posters from 2018:
+Select the link below for a look at some of the winning posters from 2019: